-- a) All types of cutlery, food storage & shelves need to be removed and disinfected thoroughly. - b) Arrange chairs and tables at distance to maintain social distancing of at least6 feet. - c) Communicate canteen service providers to serve with minimum serving persons and wearing gloves should be mandatory during serving food. - d) To ensure social distancing through minimum people at the same time, arrange to extend the canteen timing. - e) To ensure social distancing, fix and mark positions of canteen table and chairs. - f) Keep stocks of enough soap solution for utensils cleaning.
-It may be worthwhile to use disposable paper plates. - g) Keep hand wash soap solution at hand wash area. - h) Toilet and Kitchen Exhaust Fans must be kept in operating mode - Manager / Area in charge will send employees in staggered way for lunch and dinner. - j) Home cooked food will be allowed in the office premise.
-The tiffins brought from home to be sanitized & kept in the dining area.
-No tiffins will be allowed beyond the dining area.
-Under any circumstances if the team member is unable to carry the tiffin while coming to office, his/her family member can come to office to drop it off at the security desk & leave it on the parcel desk post sanitization.
-The concerned person can collect it from the parcel desk, sanitize it & only then take it inside the office.
+- a) Arrange chairs and tables at distance to maintain social distancing of at least 1m. - b) Communicate canteen service providers to serve with minimum serving persons and wearing gloves should be mandatory during serving food. - c) To ensure social distancing through minimum people at the same time, arrange to extend the canteen timing. - d) To ensure social distancing, fix and mark positions of canteen table and chairs. - e) Keep stocks of enough soap solution for utensils cleaning.
+It may be worthwhile to use disposable paper plates. - f) Keep hand wash soap solution at hand wash area. - g) Manager / Area in charge will send employees in staggered way for lunch and dinner.